EU Blue Card, Opportunity Card, and study-to-work options

 Blue Card for direct hires

-Use the EU Blue Card when the strongest asset is a degree-backed job offer with salary and role alignment.
+Use the EU Blue Card when your main advantage is a degree-backed job offer with salary and role alignment.

 Work visa